Niagara-on-the-Lake: History

 Before the British settlers came, the point where Fort Mississauga is situated was inhabited by at least three Native American tribes: the Neutral (15th century); Seneca (late 17th century); and Mississauga (18th century).

-The settlement was founded in 1781 as Butlersburg, in honour of Colonel John Butler, the commander of Butler's Rangers.
+The settlement was founded in 1781 as Butlersburg in honour of Colonel John Butler, the commander of Butler's Rangers.
 It was later renamed West Niagara to distinguish it from Fort Niagara.
 It was a British military base and haven for pro-British loyalists fleeing the United States during the volatile aftermath of the American Revolution.
 Renamed Newark by Lieutenant-Governor John Graves Simcoe in 1792, it was the first capital of Upper Canada (now the province of Ontario).
-The Upper Canada legislature first met at Navy Hall on September 17, 1792 and met there another four times until June 1796.
+The Upper Canada legislature first met at Navy Hall on September 17, 1792, and met there four more times until June 1796.
 In 1797, Simcoe moved the capital to York because Newark was very close to the border with the U.S. Newark was renamed Niagara in 1798.

-Fort George, just south of the settlement, was built in 1796-1799.
+Fort George was built just south of the settlement in 1796–1799.
 During the War of 1812, Niagara was taken in the Battle of Fort George by American forces in May 1813 after a two-day bombardment by cannon from Fort Niagara and the American fleet, followed by a fierce battle.
 After capturing Fort George, the Americans built their own fortifications there.
-The fort was retaken by the British in December 1813 but abandoned in 1815.
-Only a small portion of the fort remains; it has been fully restored.
+The British retook the fort in December 1813 but abandoned it in 1815.
+The tiny portion of the fort that still remains has been fully restored.
 Fort Mississauga was built starting in 1813 but was not completed until after the war in 1816.
 During the war, the settlement of Niagara was razed and burnt to the ground by American soldiers as they withdrew to Fort Niagara.
 (Afterwards, on December 19, 1813, the British captured Fort Niagara.)
 The citizens rebuilt Niagara after the war, with the residential quarter around Queen Street and toward King Street, where the new court house was rebuilt out of range of Fort Niagara's cannons.